What is Separation Anxiety and Disorder?

 When does it become a disorder ( SAD)?

-For some children, it doesn’t become easier and they dont grow out of it, These children may have a hard time saying goodbye, have lots of tummy aches or headaches.
+For some children, it doesn’t become easier and they don’t grow out of it, These children may have a hard time saying goodbye, suffer from tummy aches, headaches, or other physical symptoms.
 The distress prevents them from participating in age-appropriate activities and learning opportunities like joining sports teams or even in some cases attending school.
-The anxiety often means that they need their parent to stay at the event.
-It can be really stressful at home. they shadow their parents, they don’t want to sleep on their own.
-I know how tough it is for parents to manage, it can be exhausting and debilitating, the behaviour can be intrusive and demanding, with some children behaving aggressively too.
+The anxiety often means that they need their parent to with them.
+Therefore, this is often time-consuming and tiring for you.

-3 or more, and it needs to be persistent, developmentally inappropriate and manifest in significant impairment in daily life and be prevalent for over one month and not related to any other disorder.
+You need 3 or more from the table below.
+The anxiety needs to be persistent, developmentally inappropriate, and manifest in significant impairment in daily life and be prevalent for over one month, and not related to any other disorder.